-Objective: Diabetes is a known risk factor for mortality in Coronavirus disease 2019 (COVID-19)

-patients.
-Our objective was to identify prevalence of hyperglycemia in COVID-19 patients with and without diabetes and quantify its association with COVID-19 disease course.
+Objective: Diabetes is a known risk factor for mortality in Coronavirus disease 2019 (COVID-19) patients.
+Our objective was to identify prevalence of hyperglycemia in COVID-19 patients with and without prior diabetes and quantify its association with COVID-19 disease course.

-Research Design and Methods: In this observational cohort study, all consecutive COVID-19 patients admitted to John H Stroger Jr. Hospital, Chicago, IL from March 15, 2020 to May 15, hyperglycemia (any blood glucose ≥7.78 mmol/L during hospitalization).
+Research Design and Methods: This observational cohort study included all consecutive COVID-19 patients admitted to John H Stroger Jr. Hospital, Chicago, IL from March 15, 2020 to May 15, 2020.
+The primary outcome was hospital mortality and the studied predictor was hyperglycemia (any blood glucose ≥7.78 mmol/L during hospitalization).

-2020 were included.
-The primary outcome was hospital mortality and the main predictor was the reference group no-diabetes/no-hyperglycemia patients the no-diabetes/hyperglycemia patients showed higher mortality (1.8% versus 20.5%, adjusted odds ratio 21.94 (95% confidence interval 4.04-119.0), p < 0.001); improved prediction of death (p=0.0162) and faster progression to death (p=0.0051).
+Results: Of 403 COVID-19 patients studied, 51 (12.7%) died.
+Hyperglycemia occurred in 228 (57%) patients; 83 of these hyperglycemic patients (36%) had no prior history of diabetes.
+Compared to the reference group no-diabetes/no-hyperglycemia patients the no-diabetes/hyperglycemia patients showed higher mortality [1.8% versus 20.5%, adjusted odds ratio 21.94 (95% confidence interval 4.04-119.0), p < 0.001]; improved prediction of death (p=0.0162) and faster progression to death (p=0.0051).
 Hyperglycemia within the first 24 and 48 hours was also significantly associated with mortality (odds ratio 2.15 and 3.31, respectively).
-Further, compared to the same reference group, no-diabetes/hyperglycemia patients had higher risk of

-Results: Of 403 COVID-19 patients studied, 228 (57%) developed hyperglycemia.
-Of these, 83 syndrome (p<0.001) and a longer hospital stay in survivors (p<0.001).
+Further, compared to the same reference group, the no-diabetes/hyperglycemia patients had higher likelihood of ICU admission (p<0.001), acute respiratory distress syndrome (p<0.001), mechanical ventilation (p<0.001), and a longer hospital stay in survivors (p<0.001).
+Conclusions: Hyperglycemia without prior diabetes was common (21% of hospitalized COVID-19 patients) and was associated with an increased risk of and faster progression to death.
+Development of hyperglycemia in COVID-19 patients who do not have diabetes is an early indicator of progressive disease.